ChrisTitusTech/linutil/README.md

 ![Preview](docs/assets/preview.png)

 A distro-agnostic* toolbox which helps with everyday Linux tasks.
-It can help you set up applications, and set up your system for specific use cases!
+It can help you set up applications and your system for specific use cases!
 Written with Rust 🦀

-\* — The project is in active development, so there could be some issues, please, consider [submitting feedback](https://github.com/ChrisTitusTech/linutil/issues)
+\* — The project is in active development, so there could be some issues.
+Please consider [submitting feedback](https://github.com/ChrisTitusTech/linutil/issues).

 ## 💡 Usage